physionetchallenges/physionetchallenges.github.io/2020/submissions.md

    - You may have unmet dependencies.
 Note that packages in the requirements.txt file for Python submissions may have dependencies, such as gcc, that pip is unable to install.
 You can often identify such issues by trying to build a Docker image from your Dockerfile.
    - You may have used a specific version of a Python, R, or Julia package on your computer, but you didn’t specify the version of the package in your Dockerfile or your requirements.txt file, so we installed the latest available version of the package.
 These versions may be incompatible.
 For example, if you train your data using one version of a machine learning package and we test it with another version of the package, then your entry may fail.

-__Why does my code take so long to run on your submission system?
-It runs quickly on my computer.__

-We run each classifier on Google Cloud using an `n1-highmem-2` [VM instance](https://cloud.google.com/compute/docs/machine-types#n1_high-memory_machine_types) with 2 vCPUs, 13 GB RAM, and an NVIDIA T4 Tensor Core GPU (optional).
-Each classifier has a 24 hour time limit on the test set.
-If your classification code takes significantly longer, then you may be able to significantly reduce your run time with one or more of the following changes:
-   - Train your model before submission.
-   - Omit unnecessary packages, files, etc. from your entry.
-For example, unless your classification code uses Matplotlib, remove it from your requirements.txt file.
-   - Use the load_12ECG_model function to load model weights and perform other tasks that you can reuse across patients.
-We call the load_12ECG_model function once and the run_12ECG_classifier function many times, so you can use the load_12ECG_model function to avoid repeated tasks.
-   - Profile your code.
-For example, it should take roughly twice as much time to make classifications for 200 patients as it does for 100 patients.
-If it takes significantly longer, then there is likely room for improvement.
-   - Look into best practices for any machine learning packages that you are using in your entry.
-For example, loading model weights in TensorFlow for each patient in the run_12ECG_classifier function instead of once in the load_12ECG_model function will make your code run much more slowly.

-__My entry had some kind of error.
-Did I lose one of my total entries?__

-No, only scored entries (submitted entries that receive a score) count against the total number of allowed entries.

 ## <a name="Submission-form"></a>Submission Form

 The submission form can be found here: